gpresland/keymit/README.md

 ##### Methods

 - ()
+  - Creates a new keymit instance.
   - **Parameters**
     - `String`: optional delimiter for all keys [default is '.']
 - Delete
+  - Deletes a branch or value from the store.
   - **Parameters**
     - `String`: optional delimited path to delete [defaults to deleting all records]
 - set
+  - Sets a branch or value in the store.
   - **Parameters**
     - `String` or `Object`: The key string or object of key values
     - `*`: value to use if previous parameter was a string
 - get
+  - Gets a branch or value from the store.
   - **Parameters**
     - `String`: optional delimited path to filter by
 - subscribe
+  - Adds a subscription.
   - **Parameters**
     - `String`: optional delimited path to subscribe to [defaults to all records]
     - `Function`: callback to run on change
+    - `Object`: optional options
+      - `Boolean`: **flatten** flatten the records with the delimiter before passing them back [default is false]
-    - `Boolean`: optionally have the callback immediately execute with the current value [defaults is true]
+      - `Boolean`: **triggerNow** have the callback immediately execute with the current value [defaults is false]
+      - `Boolean`: **lean** have only changes sent (excluding the initial triggerNow) [default is false]
 - unsubscribe
+  - Remove a subscription.
   - **Parameters**
     - `String`: optional delimited path to unsubscribe to [defaults to all records]
     - `Function`: callback to unsubscribe
+- unsubscribeAll
+  - Removes all subscriptions.

+##### Properties

+  - `listenerCount` (Number): Number of active subscriptions

 ## Tests

-Tests under `tests/` use `npm mocha` module.
+Install `npm mocha` either local or globally and run `mocha tests`.